 Specialty pharmaceutical maker Allergan (formerly Actavis) isn't content with leading a generic life.
-Although #3 in the global generics market behind Teva Pharmaceutical and Sandoz, Allergan is also expanding the number of branded drugs in its portfolio for better diversity.
-The company markets more than 1,000 generic products globally through operations in 100 countries, including treatments for central nervous system and cardiovascular ailments.
-The brand-name drugs in its portfolio are principally geared at urology and women's health.
+Although formerly #3 in the global generics market behind Teva Pharmaceutical and Sandoz, Allergan has reinvented itself as a branded growth pharmaceutical.
+In 2016 the company sold its portfolio of more than 1,000 generic products to Teva for $40.5 billion.
+Allergan is now focused on expanding the number of branded drugs in its portfolio.
+These drugs are principally geared at urology and women's health.
 In 2016 Allergan and US-based Pfizer called off their planned $160 billion merger, citing tax reasons.
-Allergan is now selling its generics business to Teva for $40.5 billion.

 In 2014, after acquiring Forest Laboratories, then-named Actavis reorganized its business structure.
 Its new North American Brands segment was given responsibility for patent-protected and off-patent products sold in North America.
-The North American Generics and International segment sells and markets off-patent products in North America and all products, including over-the-counter products in international markets; it also includes the third-party business, Medis, which provides pharmaceutical development services and outlicenses more than 200 products to customers in more than 100 countries.
+The North American Generics and International segment sold and marketed off-patent products in North America and all products, including over-the-counter products in international markets; it also included the third-party business, Medis, a provider of pharmaceutical development services that outlicenses more than 200 products to customers in more than 100 countries.

 The Anda Distribution division -- accounting for about 15% of revenues -- focuses on distributing generic, brand, and OTC products from more than 350 drug manufacturers to pharmacies, hospitals, doctors' offices, and other health care providers.
 Distribution is handled by subsidiary Anda, Inc., and its divisions, which stock more than 12,000 products.
 Anda is the fourth-largest generics product distributor in the US.
 In 2016, after selling its generics business to Teva Pharmaceutical, Allergan agreed to sell Anda to Teva for $500 million.